-A coherent set of active labour market policies, consisting of temporary and targeted hiring and transition incentives, skills policies including learning for the green transition and sustainable development and targeted, effective and adaptable employment services, is needed to support labour market transitions, also in light of the green and digital transformations, as highlighted inter alia in Commission Recommendation (EU) 2021/402and in Council Recommendation of 16 June 2022 on ensuring a fair transition towards climate neutrality.
-Decent working conditions, including occupational health and safety, and both the physical and mental health of workers should be ensured.
+A coherent set of active labour market policies, consisting of temporary and targeted hiring and transition incentives, skills policies including learning for the green transition and sustainable development and targeted, effective and adaptable employment services, is needed to support labour market transitions and make full use of untapped labour market potential, also in line with the active inclusion approach and in light of the green and digital transformationsas highlighted inter alia in the La Hulpe Declaration on the Future of the European Pillar of Social Rights (38).
+Adequate working conditions, including occupational health and safety, and both the physical and mental health of workers should be ensured.

-(13) Discrimination in all its forms should be tackled, gender equality ensured and employment of young people supported.
-Equal access and opportunities for all should be ensured and poverty and social exclusion, in particular that of children, persons with disabilities and the Roma people, should be reduced, in particular by ensuring an effective functioning of labour markets and adequate and inclusive social protection systems, as set out in Council Recommendation of 8 November 2019 and the Council Recommendation of 30 January 2023 on adequate minimum income ensuring active inclusion (35), and by removing barriers to inclusive and future-oriented education, training, lifelong learning and labour-market participation, including through investments in early childhood education and care, in line with the European Child Guarantee and the Council Recommendation on early childhood education and care: the Barcelona targets for 2030, and in digital and green skills, in line with the Digital Education Action Plan and the Council Recommendation on learning for the green transition and sustainable development, as well as the Council Recommendation on Pathways for School Success.
-Timely and equal access to affordable high-quality long-term care, in line with the Council Recommendation on access to affordable high-quality long-term care, and healthcare services, including prevention and healthcare promotion, are particularly relevant, also in light of potential future health risks and in a context of ageing societies.
-The potential of persons with disabilities to contribute to economic growth and social development should be further realised, in line with the Strategy for the Rights of Persons with Disabilities (36), which invited Member States to set up employment and adult learning targets for persons with disabilities.
-New technologies and evolving workplaces throughout the Union allow for more flexible work organisation as well as improved productivity and work-life balance, whilst contributing to the EU's green commitments.
-They also bring new challenges to labour markets, which affect people's working conditions, health and safety at work and access to social protection.
-Member States should ensure that new forms of work organisation translate into quality jobs and healthy workplaces, maintaining established labour and social rights and strengthening Europe's social model.
+Discrimination in all its forms should be tackled, gender equality ensured and (13)employment of young people supported.
+Equal access and opportunities for all should be ensured and poverty and social exclusion, in particular that of children, persons with disabilities and the Roma people, should be reduced, in particular by ensuring an effective functioning of labour markets and adequate and inclusive social protection systems, as set out in the Council Recommendation of 8 November 2019 and the Council Recommendation of 30 January 2023 (39).
+In addition, barriers to inclusive and future-oriented education, training, lifelong learning and labour-market participation should be removed and Member States should invest in early childhood education and care, in line with the European Child Guarantee and the Council Recommendation on early childhood education and care (the 'Barcelona targets for 2030'), in making vocational education and training more attractive and inclusive in line with the Council Recommendation on vocational education and training, and in digital and green skills, in line with the Digital Education Action Plan and the Council Recommendation on learning for the green transition and sustainable development and the Council Recommendation on Pathways for School Success.
+Access to affordable housing, including through social housing, is a necessary condition for ensuring equal opportunities.
+Timely and equal access to affordable high-quality long-term care, in line with the Council Recommendation on access to affordable high-quality long-term care, and healthcare services, including prevention and healthcare promotion, are particularly relevant, in light of potential future health risks and in a context of ageing societies.

+The potential of persons with disabilities to contribute to economic growth and social development should be further realised, in line with the Strategy for the Rights of Persons with Disabilities (40) which invited Member States to set up employment and